Several rules and policies govern how you must select the supplier in any procurement.

 - You can also engage Australian Disability Enterprises for contracts of any value based on one written quote.

-You must give suppliers specific evaluation criteria they must meet if they are to be successful in tendering for government work.
+Know how to provide suppliers with the evaluation criteria they need so they can be successful in tendering for government work.

 Probity and fairness